AzanAdnan23/EigenLayer-avs-ai/README.md

 ### Steps

-• Users can submit text content on-chain
+- Users can submit text content on-chain.
-• Off-chain operators run this content through an AI model (Llama Guard) to check if it's safe
+- Off-chain operators run this content through an AI model (Llama Guard) to check if it's safe.
-• Operators then submit their results back on-chain
+- Operators then submit their results back on-chain.

 ### Commands: